-Both Arron Sworkin and David Mamet claim this book as essential for any storyteller.
+Both Arron Sorkin and David Mamet claim that this book is essential for any storyteller.

 The rules of story have been laid out over centuries ago in this pamphlet written in 335 BC.
 The fundamental framework of story itself and its secrets can be found here.

 If you think there are no rules your wrong.
 Knowing these will save you the hardships of constant bad feedback and rewrites.